eisic1/notepad/README.md

 # notepad
 ```
-The application was created in Lazarus.
+The application was created in Lazarus(Pascal).
 It serves as a notepad application with all the following options:
 - File (New, Open, Save, Save As..., Page Setup, Print, Exit)
 - Edit (Undo, Cut, Copy, Paste, Delete, Select All, Time/Date, Word Wrap, Set font)
 - Search (Find, Find Next, Replace)